atimin/ruby-player/source/_posts/2012-06-17-rubyplayer-0-dot-6-0-has-been-released.markdown

 aio[1] = 0.3 # Set voltage on #1 output
 {% endcodeblock %}

-Also I have cleaned code and deleted deprecated methods.
+Also I have cleaned code and deleted all deprecated methods.

 Regards, [@flipback](https://github.com/flipback).